William Manchester: Early life and education

 Manchester was born in Attleboro, Massachusetts, and grew up in Springfield, Massachusetts.
 His father served in the U.S. Marine Corps during World War I.

 After his father's death and the Japanese attack on Pearl Harbor, Manchester likewise enlisted in the Marine Corps.
 However, he was ordered back to college until called up.
 Initially, Manchester joined the Officer Candidate School but was dropped before receiving a commission.
-After being warranted to the rank of corporal, he was sent to Guadalcanal in 1944 for further training.
+After being given the rank of corporal, he was sent to Guadalcanal in 1944 for further training.
 Although he had expected to serve in Europe, Manchester ultimately found himself in the Pacific Theater.
 He served in the Battle of Okinawa, was severely wounded on June 5, 1945, and was promoted to sergeant in July and awarded the Purple Heart.

 Following World War II, Manchester worked as a copyboy for the Daily Oklahoman in 1945 before returning to college.
 In 1946, he completed his B.A. from Massachusetts State College, where he was a member of the Lambda Chi Alpha fraternity.
 In 1947, he earned his master's degree from the University of Missouri.